ihorhnennyi/ihorhnennyi/README.md

 - I build practical solutions, including CRM systems, admin panels, Telegram bots, and API integrations.
 - I continuously improve my skills and stay current with emerging technologies.
 - Open to collaboration on impactful and technically challenging projects.

-> “I don't just teach code — I teach how to think like a developer.”
-> — Ihor

 ---